VNDNS/vizual/code-style.md

 the corresponding type is defined in:
 ./types/AnimationContextType.ts

-It is very much preferred to have big files.
-Preferrably keeping it under 100 lines.
+It is very much preferred to have small files.
+Preferrably keeping it under 100 lines of code.
 If data is processed in a function through multiple distinct steps, each step is put into a separate function, with a descriptive name.
 Side effects are to be avoided if possible.